Hazardous Materials Spill

 Clothing or Laboratory Coat on Fire (Stop, Drop, and Roll)

 • Extinguish burning clothing by using the drop and roll technique, dousing with cold water using an emergency shower, or smothering with a fire blanket.
-Note: If using a fire blanket, do not allow the person to remain standing.
+Note: If using a fire blanket, do not allow the person to remain standing as flames could engulf the head.

 • If possible, remove contaminated clothing and cover injured person to prevent shock.